 I am a hen, part of Rails Farm livestock, but really a descendant of the dinosaurs, just look at me.
 I roam on the Dorset smallholding and eat anything that moves and is smaller than me.
-I also like bread crumbs and apples.
 However, my main job is to lay eggs wherever my bosses can’t find them.
 Maybe in the hay barn or in the yard within a small iron bunker or in a little den built by the children.
 What I should do is lay my eggs in the hen house but every ordinary hen can do this.
 So of course I am not doing it because I am special..

-I am one of the livestock’s bosses on the smallholding.
-I look after the hens and ensure that they are happy, not always easy you know.
+I am one of the livestock’s bosses on the smallholding and look after the hens ensuring that they are happy, not always easy you know.
 I am constantly running around to see where they are and try to remind them where they should lay the eggs.
 Unfortunately far too often they change their place of laying and the two small scale farmers (see photo) have to search for them.
 Hey that’s life.
 Don’t you think I am handsome?
 I am actually really nice to everyone, not like my predecessor who was a nightmare, the girls told me.

 We are the Dorset smallholding’s slug control thus a very important member of Rails Farm’s livestock.
 Most of the day digging our bills are digging into the grass and vegetable plots eating lovely living things which are not sprayed and are really yummy.
 Michelle and Millie are laying an egg almost every day.
 However, they don’t really notice it, rather loose those and many of those are eaten by the crows.
 Not good, not at all.
 I suppose the two guys in the photos should think about a solution.